Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria

-In \prettyref{fig:sq_ls-ss_25}, we consider the case $\alpha = 2.5$.
-As centripetal force is strong, multiple retail agglomerations tend to become unstable.
-Some invariant equilibria can never be locally stable when $\phi = 0.1$.
-There is still the possibility of a multiplicity of locally stable equilibria.
-Global maximization of the potential function allows an unambiguous prediction at each level of $\phi$.
-Only $6$ invariant equilibria can globally maximize the potential function; compared with \prettyref{fig:sq_ls-ss_12}, $18$- and $12$-centric patterns are skipped.
+In \cref{fig:sq_ls-ss_20}, we consider the case $\alpha = 2.0$.
+Agglomeration force is so strong that retail agglomerations tend to form in smaller number of locations.
+Some invariant equilibria can never become locally stable due to the strong agglomeration force.
+However, there is still the possibility of a multiplicity of locally stable equilibria.
+Nontheless, global maximization of the potential function provides an unambiguous prediction (up to symmetry) at each level of $\beta$.
+Only six invariant equilibria can globally maximize the potential.

-In sum, the basic implications of the HW model are that a decrease in transport costs (i.e., an increase in $\phi$) and an increase in centripetal force $\alpha$ promote retailers’ concentration in increasingly fewer locations.
-These results corroborate the numerical findings in the literature \citep[e.g.,][]{clarke1985dynamics,dearden2015explorations}.
-As the previous numerical simulations in the literature are based on deterministic dynamics \prettyref{eq:D}, the obtained equilibria can be one of many possibilities, as illustrated by \prettyref{fig:sq_ls-ss}.
-Conversely, the stochastic stability approach pins down a unique prediction at each parameter value, providing a refined view of agglomeration behavior in the HW model.
+Compared with the $\alpha = 1.2$ case, $32$-centric pattern is skipped when $\alpha = 2.0$ because this equilibrium is unstable for all $\beta$ for the latter case.
+This behavior is reflected in \cref{fig:sq_ss_8}, where the region for $32$-centric pattern is ``cut short'' for too high $\alpha$.
+This resembles the skipping behavior reported in \cite{Osawa-et-al-JRS2017}.
+However, such behavior may not be empirically plausible, as the available empirical estimate of $\alpha$ is around $1.18$ \citep{Ellam-etal-PRSA2018}.

+In both \cref{fig:sq_ls-ss_12,fig:sq_ls-ss_20}, the entire range of $\beta$ is covered by locally stable invariant equilibria.
+It is also worth noting that in the symmetric two-zone city, asymmetric equilibria, whenever they exist, can never be locally stable \citep[][Theorem~5]{rijk1983equilibrium}.
+These results suggest that, while technically possible, asymmetric equilibria may be transient patterns that connect one invariant equilibrium to another.
+See \cite{Ikeda-etal-JEDC2018,Ikeda-etal-IJBC2019} for further discussion on this point in the context of a ``new economic geography'' model.
+Although the HW framework assumes no congestion effects within each zone, if such within-location congestion is significant \citep[as in, e.g.,][]{Helpman-Book1998,Allen-Arkolakis-QJE2014} then non-invariant equilibria may become more relevant.